 - Guide students to be autonomous – Self-directed learning describes students who take initiative and responsible for their own learning.
 However, not everybody has developed the skills to select, manage, and assess their own learning.
 Provide guidance by have student set goals or become aware of Metacognitive Skills (Faculty Focus).

 - Collect formative feedback on lesson effectiveness & student comprehension – The decision to review a certain concept or continue often depends on whether students “get it” or not.
 Use an informal mid-semester survey and incorporate quick, easy-to-use, and non-graded assessment techniques.
-Check out ASU’s TeachOnline series about formative Classroom Assessment Techniques.
+Check out these resources about formative Classroom Assessment Techniques (Angelo & Cross, 1988).

 - Identify & reach out to struggling students – Similar to how technology allows us to count our daily steps or burned calories, many Learning Management Systems (LMS) now offer analytics to track student activities (e.g., last time logged in, submission date & time).
 Create an early alert system and reach out to students when necessary.
 Such tools allow instructors to offer support, share available resources to help student get back on track, or communicate with advising.
 Keep FERPA requirements in mind, though!

 Do you have a proven way to engage and retain students you would like to share?
 Please comment.

 - Allen, I., & Seaman, J. (2015).
 Grade level: Tracking online education in the United States.
 Babson Survey Research Group.

 - Cross, K. P., & Angelo, T. A. (1988).
 Classroom assessment techniques.
 A handbook for faculty.